CHAD: Combinatory Homomorphic Automatic Differentiation: Key ideas

-We prove that these categories have finite products, provided that some conditions are satisfied: namely that $\catC$ has finite products and $\catL$ has indexed finite biproducts (or equivalently: has indexed finite products and is enriched over commutative monoids).
+We prove that these categories have finite products, provided that some conditions are satisfied: namely, that $\catC$ has finite products and $\catL$ has indexed finite biproducts (or equivalently: has indexed finite products and is enriched over commutative monoids).
 Indeed, then $\prod_{i\in I}(A_{1i},A_{2i})=(\prod_{i\in I}A_{1i}, \prod_{i\in I}A_{2i})$.
 In other words, it is sufficient if our model of linear logic is biadditive.
 In particular, the categorical model of linear logic that we can build from the syntax of our target language for CHAD, $\LSyn:\CSyn^{op}\to\Cat$, satisfies our conditions (in fact, it is the initial model that does so), so $\Sigma_\CSyn\LSyn$ and $\Sigma_\CSyn\LSyn^{op}$ have finite products.
-By the universal property of the source language $\Syn$, we obtain a canonical definition of CHAD. \begin{thmx}[CHAD from a universal property, Cor. \ref{cor:chad-definition}] Forward- and reverse-mode CHAD are the unique structure preserving functors
+By the universal property of the source language $\Syn$, we obtain a canonical definition of CHAD. \begin{thmx}[CHAD from a universal property, Cor. \ref{cor:chad-definition}] Forward and reverse mode CHAD are the unique structure-preserving functors

-from the syntactic category $\Syn$ of the source language to (opposite) Grothendieck construction of the target language $\LSyn:\CSyn^{op}\to \Cat$ that send primitive operations $\op$ to their derivative $D\op$ and transposed derivative $\transpose{D\op}$, respectively. \end{thmx} The definitions following from this universal property reproduce the definitions of CHAD that we have given so far.
+from the syntactic category $\Syn$ of the source language to the (opposite) Grothendieck construction of the target language $\LSyn:\CSyn^{op}\to \Cat$ that send primitive operations $\op$ to their derivative $D\op$ and transposed derivative $\transpose{D\op}$, respectively. \end{thmx} The definitions that follow from this universal property reproduce the definitions of CHAD that we have given so far.
 Intuitively, the linear types represent commutative monoids, implementing the idea that (transposed) derivatives are linear functions in the sense that $Df(x)(0)=0$ and $Df(x)(v+v')=Df(x)(v)+Df(x)(v')$.
-We have seen that this commutative monoid structure is important when writing down the definitions of AD as a source-code transform.
+We have seen that this commutative monoid structure is important when writing down the definitions of AD as a source-code transformation.